todd-skelton/LinqConditionalExtensions/README.md

 Also, there are overloads to use lamba expressions for each case if you need to do something more complex.
 For example, you can use a class or tuple to include the direction of a sort.

+**Note:** Only the first true condition will be applied.
+The rest of the conditions will be ignored.
+If there is overlap, make sure you order your conditions appropriately.

 ```csharp
 var sort = (column: "Name", direction: "asc");